G-Siu/Personal-Projects/README.md

 Simple pdf merger that I needed to merge train tickets together for ease of printing.
 Made to be somewhat user friendly.
 -------------------------------------------------------------------------------
+### *Colour Detect*
+Detect RGB colour palette at mouse pointer (rather inelegantly).
+Found on Stack Overflow, modified with a delay, so it doesn't continuously print.
+Requires the 'pyautogui' package.